moshchev/haseigel-fs/readme.md

 ### GPU Acceleration:
 - Dockerfile is based on nvidia/cuda:12.3.1-runtime-ubuntu22.04.
 - Make sure you have installed the NVIDIA container toolkit for GPU usage.
+Pass the --gpus all flag to the docker run command.